 - After his analysis of the research, Dr. David Whitten reported his conclusion.
 Having one or two drinks a day dramatically reduces the chance of cardiac death.
 He said “We don’t have any drugs that are as good as alcohol.”62

-- Dr. Curtis Ellison wrote that “abstinence from alcohol is a major risk factor for coronary heart disease.”63
+- Dr. Curtis Ellison wrote that “abstinence from alcohol is a major risk factor for CHD.”63

 B. Alcohol Increases the Survivability of Heart Attacks.